dvdmtw98/blog/Post Vault/articles/2023-06-29-vulnhub-kioptrix-level-3.md

 ---
 title: 'VulnHub - Kioptrix: Level 3 (1.2) (#3)'
 description: >-
- 'Learn the basic tools and techniques used in vulnerability assessment and exploitation in a gamified manner'
+ Learn the basic tools and techniques used in vulnerability assessment and exploitation in a gamified manner
 date: '2023-06-29 12:40:00 +0530'
 categories: [Security, VulnHub]
 tags: [security, vulnhub, ctf, linux]